SimKat123/Simran-Portfolio/README.md

 ## License

-Please refer to the LICENSE in the repo.
+No Licencse was used in this repo.